hobert-rj/hobert-rj/README.md

 ### Hi there 👋

 <p>
-    I'm Hossein, a passionate programmer diving deep into the world of backend development.
-My coding journey is fueled by a love for crafting efficient and elegant solutions.
+I'm Hossein Rajabi, a developer who has evolved from a strong foundation in frontend development to becoming a versatile full-stack developer.
+My coding journey is defined by a fervent commitment to crafting elegant and efficient solutions, with a recent focus on diving deep into the intricacies of backend development.
 </p>

 <ul>